webhintio/hint/packages/hint/docs/user-guide/index.md

 Install [Node.js][NodejsDownloadCurrent] version 10 or later, the x64 version is recommended.

 The examples provided on webhint.io are written with the bash command-line shell.
-For more information about bash, go to [Introduction to Bash](https://docs.microsoft.com/learn/modules/bash-introduction).
+For more information about bash, go to [Bash Guide for Beginners][TldpLdpBashBeginnersGuide].
 The npm tool is installed with Node.js.
 For more information about Node.js, go to [Node.js][NodejsAbout].
 For more information about npm, go to [npm][NpmjsAbout].

 To verify that you have Node.js installed, open a bash command-line interface and run the command in the following code snippet.